CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

    ![](./media/image-69.png)

-So far, we’ve tested image content for singular isolated images.
+   >**Note**: So far, we’ve tested image content for singular isolated images.
 However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics based on the model’s performance.

+1. Violent content

+    We should also anticipate customers potentially posting harmful image content.
+To ensure that we account for such a scenario, let’s test the detection of harmful image content.

+1. Select Browse for a file and upload the bear-attack-blood.JPG file.

+1. Set all Threshold levels to Medium.
+1. Select Run test.

+   >**Note**: Rightfully so, the content is Blocked, and was rejected by the Violence filter which has a Severity level of High.

 ### Task 2.
 2: Run a bulk test